- What is a virtual call center?

-Move conversations from IVR to lower-cost digital channels, where chatbots can handle routine issues or seamlessly hand off to agents and provide AI-driven prompts to help them deliver the best responses for each conversation.
+Move conversations from IVR to lower-cost digital channels, where chatbot can handle routine issues or seamlessly hand them off to agents and provide AI-driven prompts to help them deliver the best responses for each conversation.

 Tap into purchase intent from public data sources and route those messages to reps to close the sale — enabling customer service, sales, and marketing to come together and reach the right customers at the right moment.

-Get all the above benefits with Modern Care — and extend your contact center’s capabilities even further.
+Get all the above benefits with Sprinklr Service — and extend your contact center’s capabilities even further.